-The primary emergency notification system for the College is the Blackboard Connect Ed messaging system.
-It is a voice, email and text messaging emergency-alert system that is used as one means of providing time sensitive distribution of emergency alerts and timely warning of important information.
+The primary emergency notification system for the College is the RAVE Mobile Safety messaging system.
+It is a voice, e-mail and text messaging emergency-alert system that is used as one means of providing time sensitive distribution of emergency alerts and timely warning of important information.
 It is used to inform the College community about ongoing threats to College safety and events that may significantly impact the campus.
 It is also used to disseminate information about weather-related emergencies that cause early dismissal or campus closings.
-Members of the College community are encouraged to register to receive these important messages.
+Members of the College community are encouraged to register and update their contact information to receive these important messages.

-To receive real-time emergency notifications, safety and crime alerts, students, faculty and staff members should register on line for Blackboard Connect Ed.
-Log on to the College web site www.raritanval.edu and access the Campus Closing tab via the Lion's Den icon.
-Add or update contact information using the Campus Closing information links.

-Messages can be sent to a primary (non-cell) telephone number, cell phone, alternate work number and an alternate, non-RVCC email address.
+To receive real-time emergency notifications, safety and crime alerts, students, faculty and staff members should ensure they are enrolled in the RAVE system.
+To ensure you are enrolled and to update contact information, go to the College website www.raritanval.edu, log into the Lion's Den and click on the "Campus Closing" tab.
+You can then update or edit your information by clicking on, "Update Campus Closing Contact Information."
+Messages can be sent to a primary (non-cell) telephone number, cell phone, alternate/work number and an alternate, non-RVCC e-mail address.